 It may shock you to hear that middle school art students and high school art students are capable of having a philosophical discussion.
 They may even get into it and stay engaged the entire class period.
 The key is pushing their definition of art and making them think of the things in a new way.

-One of my favorite activities to do in my Intro to Art class is to spend a day discussing aesthetics and the age-old question, what is art?
+One of my favorite activities to do in my Intro to Art class is to spend a day discussing aesthetics, the philosophy of art and the age-old question, what is art?
 This is an art lesson my former coworker originally developed that I adapted over the years (you can get the entire lesson pack here).
 Students begin class by filling out their definitions of art.
 They must complete the sentence: Example A is art IF AND ONLY IF… I love when students write a definition they don’t realize is incredibly limiting, for example saying it must be a painting.

 Once they complete their definitions, I show 16 works of art.
 I provide basic background information, such as what it’s made out of, and students check whether or not it is a work of art based on their definition.
 We then return to the 16 images and discuss them.
 Is a work of art by a famous artist, Marcel Duchamp, that is made out of factory-made objects, a stool and bicycle wheel, a work of art?
 Does the fact that it is on display at an art museum impact the definition?
 What about a factory-made bicycle?
 What about the original bicycle design before it was manufactured?
 It’s amazing how vested students get when you get into the nitty-gritty of what art is.